fbpx

 This is just a basic outline of what can be achieved.
 There many more options available.
 If you are a person who has multiple Outlook Contact groups that may be a better way for you to merge the emails.
 Have a go and see what happens!

-From the Education, Email & Performance categories
+From the Accessibility, Education & WordPress categories